 You will need to go online to view reports as the feature isn’t yet available in the Simple app.

-If you are looking for a high-yield account, the Simple bank account may be the one for you.
-Right now, you can earn up to 2.02% APY if you maintain a balance of $2,000 or more in the entire Protected Goals Account.
-If you choose to set up an Emergency Fund or Savings Goal under the Protected Goals Account and the amount combined is $2,000 or more, you’ll still qualify for the 2.02% APY.
-If you don’t, a Protected Goals account with Simple earns 0.01% APY, which is lower than the national average yield on checking accounts.
-So if you’re looking to earn a return on your savings and can’t make maintain a balance of $2,000 or more, you may want to look elsewhere.
+If you are looking for a high-yield account, the Simple account may be the one for you.
+Right now, you can earn up to 0.50% APY on balances of $10,000 or more in the entire Protected Goals Account.
+If your balance is less than $10,000, you’ll still earn an outstanding APY of 0.50%.
+If you choose to set up an Emergency Fund or Savings Goal under the Protected Goals Account, the combined amount will earn up to 0.50% APY.

 Although they may lack the bells and whistles Simple incorporates, there are many alternative high-yield checking accounts that earn a much higher yield on your money with no minimum deposit.
 You can also compare rates and terms on the best savings options currently available here that also have higher rates than this account.